fcastrocs/steam-web/README.md

-# @machiavelli/steam-web
+# steam-web

-steam-web is a library to interact with steamcommunity.com.
+steam-web is a Node.js module to interact with steamcommunity.com.
 It provides an easy API to important account data that is otherwise hard to obtain programmatically without scraping it.

 ## Installation